Barbell Standing Bradford Press

 Instructions

-• Stand tall with the barbell at upper-chest height and a wide grip.
+• Stand tall with your feet about hip width and hold the barbell at upper-chest height.

-• Brace your core and squeeze your glutes lightly.
+• Brace your core, squeeze your glutes lightly, and keep your ribs down.

-• Press the bar just high enough to pass over your head.
+• Press the bar upward just high enough to clear the top of your head.

 Tips & Tricks